Data Leakage in Federated Averaging: Effective Reconstruction Attack on FedAvg

 \subsection{Epoch Order-Invariant Prior}

 The use of multiple local batches of data for several epochs in the FedAvg client update makes the optimization problem solved by \cref{alg:tool} harder compared to FedSGD.
 In particular, several reconstructions of each input have to be generated and combined, as the inputs are repeatedly fed to the network.
-In this section, we propose to solve this issue by using the prior knowledge that each input is processed exactly once per epoch.
-This implies that the value of any order-invariant function $g$ on the inputs in an epoch remains the same across epochs.
-During simulation, our prior encourages this property for every pair of epochs $(e_1,e_2)$, by penalizing a chosen distance function $D_{\text{inv}}$ between the values of $g$ on the optimization variables at epoch $e_1$ and $e_2$.
+Ideally, we want to enforce the property that all of the reconstruction variables corresponding to the same input at different epochs hold similar values.
+However, the correspondence between the variables across epochs is hard to establish as the client randomly splits its inputs into different sets of batches at each epoch.
+We make the observation that the value of any order-invariant function $g$ that takes all of the client data points as inputs has the same value at different epochs, assuming that each input is processed exactly once per epoch.
+To this end, during the simulation our prior encourages this property for every pair of epochs $(e_1,e_2)$, by penalizing a chosen distance function $D_{\text{inv}}$ between the values of $g$ on the optimization variables $\widetilde{X}^c$ at epoch $e_1$ and $e_2$.
 Let $\widetilde{X}^c_{e,b,i}$ denote the $i^\text{th}$ element in batch $b$ and epoch $e$ in $\widetilde{X}^c$.
 This results in the loss term:

 In \cref{sec:priorchoice}, we experiment with several different order-invariant functions $g$ and show that the best choice is dataset-dependent.
 Further, we show that the $\ell_2$ distance is a good choice for $D_{\text{inv}}$.
 In \cref{algline:fedavgloss} of \cref{alg:tool}, the prior is balanced with the rest of the reconstruction loss using the hyperparameter $\lambda_{\text{inv}}$.